jashlodhavia/trademark_backend/docs/Project_Report_Trademark_Infringement_Detection.md

 | POST | `/submit-logo` | Upload image; index into repository |
 | POST | `/send-email` | Send HTML email via Resend |

-### 6.2 Example Use Case
+### 6.3 Example Use Case

-- **Query:** A logo image containing “Amul” in Hindi (Devanagari) and “Bharat ka Swaad.”
+- **Query:** A logo with “Amul” in Hindi (Devanagari) and “Bharat ka Swaad.”
-- **Expected:** The English “Amul” logo (same brand) should appear in the top results with high text and visual scores.
+- **What we want:** The English “Amul” logo (same brand) shows up in the top results with high text and visual scores.
-- **Mechanism:** OCR extracts and transliterates/translates text; “amul” is matched across scripts; brand-match and soft-text overrides boost the score; DINO/VGG and icon similarity add visual evidence.
+- **How we get there:** OCR pulls and transliterates/translates the text; we match “amul” across scripts; brand-match and soft-text overrides push the score up; DINO/VGG and icon similarity add the visual side.

 *[Insert screenshot of results table for this or another example.]*